Planning Your Program of Study

 - On-campus students must pass the MA Applied Economic Theory comprehensive exam (see MA Comprehensive Exam)

-- Online students must complete ECON 690 MA Economics Capstone course
+- Online students must complete the ECON 690 MA Economics Capstone course

-- Students must graduate within 6 years after first enrollment
+- Graduation timeline: students must graduate within 6 years after first enrollment